projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

    * - ``reboot_panic``
      - Service VM
-     - Reboot in case of panic
+     - Reboot in case of panic.

        The comma-delimited parameters are: